libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 the muxer selection to be carried out along with security protocol handshake.
 With this improvement, negotiation of the stream multiplexer doesn't consume any additional roundtrips.

-For more context and the status of this work, please refer to [#426]

 ## Design